 - Fuel properly.
 Create a fueling program that gives players the energy they need.
 A sports dietitian can help athletes develop hydration and fueling strategies to meet the unique demands of practice and competition.

 - Prep for play.
 A proper warm-up before practice and games can help loosen muscles and reduce risk of injury.
-Players can warm-up with simple movements like lunges, jumps or light jogging to get their heart rates up and break a sweat.
+Players need to get their heart rates up and break a sweat with foam rolling, a lower body activation program, light jogging and a shoulder band routine.

 The only pediatric institute of its kind in Texas, the Children's Health Andrews Institute for Orthopaedics and Sports Medicine aims at reducing the number of children being sidelined from injury.
 Learn more about our programs and services.